Bangirana Kawooya Anifa

-Bangirana Kawooya Anifa (born 21 January 1957), is a Ugandan politician who served as a Women Representative from 2000 to 2020 Member of Parliament and is now representing Mawogola West Constituency Ssembabule district in the Ugandan Parliament (2021 - 2026).
-She concurrently serves as a member on the Equal opportunities and Foreign affairs committees.
+Bangirana Kawooya Anifa (born 21 January 1957), is a Ugandan politician who serves as Minister of State for Health in charge of General Duties.
+She served as a Women Representative from 2000 to 2020 Member of Parliament and is now representing Mawogola West Constituency Sembabule district in the Ugandan Parliament (2021 - 2026).
+She concurrently served as a member on the Equal opportunities and Foreign affairs committees.

 Early life and education

-Anifa was born on 21 January 1957 in Ssembabule district in Uganda.
+Anifa was born on 21 January 1957 in Sembabule district in Uganda.

 She earned her bachelor's degree of Arts and Development Studies that was awarded by Nkumba university in 2004.
 Later in 2001, she was awarded a master's degree of international relations by the same university in 2007.

 Career and politics

-Before she became a member of the parliament of Uganda in 2001, Anifa worked as a Constituent Assembly Delegate(1993–1995), she served as the Executive Publicity secretary for the National Women Council (1998–2002) as well served as a deputy resident district commissioner in Rakai district and as a speaker for Ssembabule District local government, as a caucus treasurer for the National Resistance Movement.
+Before she became a member of the parliament of Uganda in 2001, Anifa worked as a Constituent Assembly Delegate(1993–1995), she served as the Executive Publicity Secretary for the National Women Council (1998–2002) as well served as a deputy resident district commissioner in Rakai district and as a speaker for Sembabule District local government as a caucus treasurer for the National Resistance Movement.